LiamHz/liamhz.github.io/md-blog/interact-application.md

 _Unlike my college application essays, my Interact app felt authentic to me.
 Hopefully I'll get to join the cool kids club this year._

-**Think about your three core interests.
-Why do you care about these things?**
+### What are your three core interests and why do you care about these things?

 Music emerges from patterns being layered on top of one another; motifs, harmony, and phrases combining to create something beautiful.
 The way these patterns evolve and work together feels organic, like they're all communicating with one another.
 Similarly, the world is made up of patterns: people, relationships, infrastructure, and companies all communicating and interacting with each other in harmony.